 “What’s that Color” is a children’s book written by C.W.
 The book details the (add information that the author sent via fb, when seeking to sign this book )

 They can pretend to be the brown bear using ASL “to show” the brown bear’s actions.
-Some great ASL vocabulary and best practices to use in your teaching style can include a list of animals mentioned in the story, words/phrases such as; to look, watch, what, and this book gives learners the opportunity to practice indexing.
+Some great ASL vocabulary and best practices to use in your teaching style can include a list of animals mentioned in the story.
+This book also gives learners the opportunity to practice indexing.

-Looking for some online books or resources to reinforce ASL learning for beginners?
-Digital Deaf signing books are available online, youtube, and through some free sources also.
+Looking for some online books to reinforce ASL learning for beginners?
+Digital Deaf signing books are available online via YouTube and through some free sources.
+For example, Rocky Mountain Deaf School, and ASL Accessible provide free signing books for beginning ASL learners.

 - ASL Nook: https://aslnook.com/